asaraog/msds431week8/README.md

 **_vale.ini**, **styles/plural/plural.yml:** Configuration for plural noun preference and tokens specified

 **test.txt:** Test file including both 'Data are here' and 'Data is here' with an error produced depending on user preference.
+There is some prose generated using ChatGPT with the prompt 'cats 200 words'.

 ## Installation and Running